jrfnl/clearPHP/rules/no-static-this.md

 It is recommended to check that static methods have no usage of `$this`.

 ## Rule Details

-This rule require that every `static` method makes no use of the `$this` variable.
+This rule requires that no `static` method uses the `$this` variable.

 The following patterns are considered warnings:

 ```php
 <?php